-Diversity Recruitment (2): This recruitment weekend is entirely organized by graduate students.
-Advertising and fundraising begins in the spring of the preceding year, and as such, the leaders of this committee are chosen in the spring.
+Diversity Recruitment: This recruitment weekend is entirely organized by graduate students.
+Advertising and fundraising begins in the spring of the preceding year, and as such, the leaders of this committee are chosen in the spring to serve two-year terms.
 If interested in helping, contact previous leaders.

-Graduate Symposium (5): The graduate symposium is a two day mini-symposium of presentations by graduate students and post-docs in EEB and other departments held in December.
-The committee is in charge of scheduling the Morrison room, compiling abstracts and setting a schedule for the speakers as well as moderating the sessions and hosting a reception afterward.
+EEB Departmental Symposium: The graduate symposium is a two day mini-symposium of presentations by graduate students and post-docs in EEB and other departments held in December.
+The committee is in charge of scheduling the Morrison Room, compiling abstracts, and setting a schedule for the speakers as well as moderating the sessions and hosting a reception afterward.
 Meet with previous organizers to transition responsibilities and institutional knowledge.

-Recruitment Weekend (5): This committee is in charge of planning most of the events for recruitment weekend including a “special” SNEEB and post-dinner talks on Friday, the dinner at the Lab of O on Saturday, and helping Janeen all weekend.
+Recruitment Weekend: This committee is in charge of planning most of the events for recruitment weekend including a “special” SNEEB and post-dinner talks on Friday, the dinner at the Lab of O on Saturday, and helping Jolene et al. all weekend.
 Meet with and/or email previous organizers to transition responsibilities and institutional knowledge (Google docs exist for this committee).

-Staff Appreciation (3): The event goes on in mid-May and should be scheduled at least by mid-April.
+Staff Appreciation: The event goes on in mid-May and should be scheduled at least by mid-April.
 A typical venue is the Corson-Mudd Atrium at 10:30-11:00.
 The committee recruits baked goods from grad students, creates thank you cards for the staff, and sets up and cleans up the event.

 Webmaster: This responsibility entails upkeep of the website and keeping the EEB grad list-serve updated.
 Maintenance of the site includes cycling photos, adding photos from recent department events, and updating the directory and the EEB grad list for new students and removing those who’ve graduated.